Anti-Fascist Council for the National Liberation of Yugoslavia: First session

 In November 1942, the Partisans captured Bihać and secured control over a large part of western Bosnia, Dalmatia and Lika, which they called the Bihać Republic.
 On 26 and 27 November, the pan-Yugoslav Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ) was established in the town at the initiative of Tito and the KPJ.
 At its founding session, the AVNOJ adopted the principle of a multi-ethnic federal state as the basis for the country's future government but did not officially determine what system of government would be implemented after the war.
 There was a degree of ambiguity regarding the number of future federal units and whether they would all have equal status within the federation.

 The AVNOJ also did not mention the international recognition of the London-based Yugoslav government-in-exile, backed by the Western Allies; Soviet leader Joseph Stalin did not wish to antagonise the Allies by supporting the Partisans.
 Shortly before the Bihać session, Tito added the expression "Anti-Fascist" to the original name of the AVNOJ to emphasise its temporary and anti-Axis nature.
 These steps were made in response to Soviet positions expressed in correspondence in July–November 1942 between the KPJ and Moscow.
 The Comintern urged Tito to establish a political body solely to liberate the country and not to oppose the Yugoslav monarchy.
 The Soviets asked the AVNOJ not to openly advance a communist agenda in order to avoid antagonising the Western Allies, and cautioned against appointing Tito president of the AVNOJ.

-Ivan Ribar chaired all three sessions of the AVNOJ.

 AVNOJ delegates represented specific parts of Yugoslavia: seventeen for Bosnia and Herzegovina, fifteen for Croatia, fourteen each for Serbia and Montenegro, eight for Slovenia, six for the Sandžak, and three for Vojvodina.
 This distribution reflected the number of Partisans from each part of the country taking part in the armed struggle.
 Some of the selected delegates, including all of those representing Slovenia and Vojvodina and twelve others, did not arrive.
 The Slovene delegation informed the AVNOJ of its support by telegram.
 Macedonia was not represented at all.
 The AVNOJ elected its presidency with Ivan Ribar as president and Pavle Savić and Nurija Pozderac as vice-presidents.
 Ribar had been the first President of the Constitutional Assembly of the Kingdom of Serbs, Croats and Slovenes, which was later renamed Yugoslavia.